Conservation and Restoration of Modern and Contemporary Heritage

 The CRPMC UC is evaluated by two components: theoretical-practical (25%) and practical (75%).
 For UC approval, each component has a minimum grade of 9.5.

-The evaluation of the theoretical-practical part will be based on a test (date to be specified) or final exam.
+The evaluation of the theoretical-practical part will be based on a test (28th November at 10h) or final exam.
 There is only one exam date.

 The evaluation of the practical part will be based on four evaluation elements: two reports (15% + 20%, 35% total), an oral presentation (20%) and participation and hands-on capacity (20%).

-The first report (condition report and intervention proposal) must be delivered by (date to be specified), maximum 10 pages (excluding bibliography and appendices).
+The first report (condition report and intervention proposal) must be delivered by 14/11, maximum 10 pages (excluding bibliography and appendices).

-The second report (final report) should be delivered by (date to be specified), maximum 15 pages (excluding bibliography and attachments).
+The second report (final report) should be delivered by 17/12, maximum 15 pages (excluding bibliography and attachments).

-The final presentation will be scheduled together with all Conservation and Restoration teachers, in a date to be determined.
+The final presentation will be scheduled together with all Conservation and Restoration teachers, in a date to be determined (8th January).